ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 ## Taxa

 Columns of this type contain taxon names showing the taxon from which other data in the row was recorded.
-All of the values in the row must appear in the ''Taxon Names'' column in the Taxa worksheet.
+All of the values in the row must appear in the Taxon Names column in the Taxa worksheet.

 ## Replicate and ID

-Both ''Replicate'' and ''ID'' fields could contain almost any values.
+Both Replicate and ID fields could contain almost any values.
 Replicates are typically just shown with repeating numbers, but researchers could use other formats.
 ID can represent lots of things (for example, PIT tag numbers for individual organism, fine scale spatial sampling ID, batch number for reagents) and again could have almost any format.

-So, both ''ID'' and ''Replicate'' fields are checked for missing data (NAs are permitted) but no other validation occurs.
+So, both ID and Replicate fields are checked for missing data (NAs are permitted) but no other validation occurs.

 ## Categorical data

 !!!
 Note

-	Field descriptor ''levels'' required
+	Field descriptor `levels` required

 Both categorical and ordered categorical data (also known as a factors) are made up of a set of **levels** showing the different groups or treatment.
 The data in the column then shows which level applies to each row.

-In the ''levels'' descriptor, you must provide a complete set of all the levels used in the column, which will be checked against the data.
+In the `levels` descriptor, you must provide a complete set of all the levels used in the column, which will be checked against the data.
 The level names must be short text labels. **Do not use integer level names**: they are harder to interpret in statistical analyses and there is a real risk that they are analysed as a number by mistake.

-The format is that the level names are separated using semi-colons ('';'').
+The format is that the level names are separated using semi-colons (`;`).
 For example:

     Control;Logged;Burned